Maxi580/GammaAstronomyAI/README.md

 Shapes must be provided in the following format: `<shape1>:<probability1>,<shape2>:<probability2>,...`.
 Example: `ellipse:1,square:3`.
 This will produce a dataset containing roughly 25% ellipses and 75% squares.

+!WARNING!: Currently you can only generate datasets containing ellipses and centered ellipses or ellipses and squares!

 All generated Datasets will be saved in `./datasets`.